REPORT: Right to an Interpreter, Section 14 of the Constitution Act, 1982

 […]

-any person giving evidence before the court has the right to be heard in English or French, through the services of an interpreter where necessary, and the right not to be placed at a disadvantage is so being heard.
+b) created by or pursuant to an Act of the legislature of a province if the punishment for the offence may be imprisonment, any person giving evidence before the court has the right to be heard in English or French, through the services of an interpreter where necessary, and the right not to be placed at a disadvantage is so being heard.

 (Source: Meeting of the Continuing Committee of Ministers on the Constitution, Rights and Freedoms within the Canadian Federation, Discussion Draft.
 Tabled by the Delegation of the Government of Canada, 4 July 1980, Doc 830-81/027 (Montreal: 8-11 July 1980).
 Click HERE)